d-rowe/pymused/README.md

 Returns a string representing the interval (e.g. P5 for perfect fifth).

 ##### Interval.invert() -> Interval
-Return the inversion of the simple interval.
-Operates inplace.
+Return an inversion of the simple interval.

 ##### Interval.quality() -> str
 Returns a string representing the interval quality (e.g. P for perfect).